mdn/content/files/en-us/web/api/gpucompilationmessage/type/index.md

 - `"info"`
   - : A purely informative message, which is low severity.
 - `"warning"`
-  - : A warning about an issue that will not stop successful compilation, but which should be handled before it causes any problems.
+  - : A warning about an issue that will not stop successful compilation, but merits attention by the developer.
+An example is usage of deprecated functions or syntax.

 ## Examples